Wildcat Wire November 19, 2014

 'Born Free' in the U.P.: I'm sure by now you have all heard the Kid Rock song Born Free.
 Maybe you've seen the video.
 You might want to watch that video again.
 Did you know that it was shot only 40 minutes from Marquette?
 Watch again to catch great views of Miners Beach, Lake Superior, and the forests and fields of the Upper Peninsula.

-Native American Celebrations: NMU’s Center for Native American Studies has planned several events in November to celebrate Native American Heritage Month, including the annual First Nations Food Taster held on November 8.
+Native American Celebrations: NMU’s Center for Native American Studies has planned several events in November to celebrate Native American Heritage Month, including the annual First Nations Food Taster held on November 7.
 A menu of wild game, wild rice, corn soup, three-sisters casserole and a variety of desserts was served.
 Other events on campus ranged from music, dancing, movies and discussions.
-For a full list of events, visit Center for Native American Studies.
+NMU was also recently named one of the top Universities for Native American students by "Winds of Change," a quarterly publication.
+For more information and a full list of events, visit Center for Native American Studies.

 Get an Edge: Superior Edge is a unique program for all NMU students that develops citizen-leaders for the 21st century.
 Students design their own activities to develop competencies (edges) in citizenship, diversity awareness, leadership and how to apply classroom theory to real-world challenges.
 Students complete up to 400 hours of documented volunteer, work or learning experiences that are above and beyond their classroom and graduation requirements.
-If students finish all four edges, they earn the Superior Edge designation.
+If students finish all four edges, they earn the Superior Edge designation on their transcript.
+It's a great way for future empolyers to see that you went above and beyond during your time at NMU.
 Find out more here: Superior Edge.

 Talk to You Later: That does it for this issue of the Wildcat Wire.
-Do not forget to create a MyNMU account, if you haven't done so, in order to have access to current information.
-You can find all information at www.nmu.edu/welcome.
+Don't forget to create your MyNMU account, if you haven't done so.
+Your MyNMU account gives you access to all your next steps in the enrollment process.
+Learn more and get started at www.nmu.edu/welcome.
 Please contact us at email@example.com with questions or ideas for next month’s edition.